 The growth of the Gaelic League

-The Gaelic League started to organise language classes, not just in Dublin but throughout the country.
+The Gaelic League started to organize language classes, not just in Dublin but throughout the country.
 It published tracts and initiated debates and lectures.
 Its voice-piece was An Claidheamh Soluis (the flaming sword).
-By 1903 the League had 600 branches and through its influence the language was introduced to 1,300 national schools.
+By 1903 the League had 600 branches and through its influence, the language was introduced to 1,300 national schools.

 Douglas Hyde (1860-1949) was the son of a Church of Ireland cleric from Sligo and an ardent Gaelic Scholar and writer.
 He later went on to become President of Ireland 1938-1945.
 Hyde believed emphatically that the League should be totally free of politics and open to people of all shades of political and religious opinion who wished to see the survival and revival of the Irish language.
 He resigned his presidency of the League in 1915 protesting against a shift towards a more militant outlook.